borisdayma/dalle-mini/README.md

 You can also create your own pictures with the demo (TODO: add link).

-## Create my own images with the demo → Coming soon

 ## How does it work?

 Refer to [our report](https://wandb.ai/dalle-mini/dalle-mini/reports/DALL-E-mini--Vmlldzo4NjIxODA).